-A fertility clinic’s failure to ensure proper screening has resulted in an IVF baby being born with cystic fibrosis—an inherited disorder in which the lungs, digestive system, and other organs are severely affected.
+A fertility clinic’s failure to ensure proper screening has resulted for an IVF baby to be born with cystic fibrosis—an inherited disorder in which the lungs, digestive system, and other organs are severely affected.

 This is the most serious of 540 other blunders made by IVF clinics in the UK this year.

 What caused IVF baby to be born with cystic fibrosis?

 Normally before an IVF cycle the parents are screened for genetic problems to avoid getting them passed to the baby.